asteinkrauss/7900Group2/README.md

 # Introduction
 ### Research Question

 Are healthy fruits and vegetables affordable to Americans in each state?
 We aim to analyze the affordability of fruits and vegetables based on the average American household income by capita over multiple years.
 We hope to investigate whether income constraints influence access to fresh produce versus alternative forms (i.e., canned/frozen) and how this impacts adherence to dietary guidelines.
 The findings could inform policymakers responsible for food pricing regulations and programs like food stamps, helping them understand the challenges individuals and families face in accessing nutritious foods and potentially guiding adjustments to policies or interventions aimed at improving dietary habits, particularly considering potential differences in affordability between fruits and vegetables.

+### Interactive README

+This repository contains an interactive README with a Shiny app embedded within a webpage.
+Click [here](https://roelrdz-bc.github.io/GroupProjTest/) to view the interactive README.

 ### Decision Maker